-When you create an operational database cluster, you can use the Operational Database template and the default cluster definition.
+When you create an operational database cluster, you can use the Operational Database with SQL template, and the default cluster definition.
 The cluster can be scaled up or down later, but the underlying cluster definition is unchanged to support the master services and the minimum required configuration.
-The cluster definition primarily defines cloud provider settings.